 Montenegro (Montenegrin: Crna Gora / Црна Гора, meaning "Black Mountain" — the English name is itself a Venetian Italian translation) is one of the world's newest independent states after an independence referendum in 2006 led to the breakup from Serbia with 55,5% being for it (the requirement set by EU was 55% to recognize it as an independent country).
 During the most of it's history, the people of Crna Gora considered themselves Serbian.
 In the 19th century it became a small Balkan monarchy and after World War II, it became a member state of Tito's Yugoslavia.
 The capital city is Podgorica.
 The country is a candidate for The European Union, with negotiations opening in 2012.
 Montenegro has also unilaterally adopted the Euro as its currency.
-It is also a candidate member of NATO even though the the majority of people are strongly against if public opinion polls are to be believed.
+It is now also the newest member of NATO as of June 5th, 2017.
 The national stereotype of Montenegrins is that they are extremely lazy, hence the joke: "How does Montenegro build a highway?
 They build two miles and then put up a sign saying "'etc etc etc'"."

 Montenegro's appearances in fiction: